egoist/poi/docs/options.md

 Type: `Object`

-It searches for `.babelrc` or `babel` field in `package.json`, if none of them exists, it uses default babel config:
+If you're using CLI, it searches for `.babelrc` or `babel` field in `package.json`, if none of them exists, it uses default babel config:

 ```js
 {